peter88213/mdnovhelp-en/source/locations_menu.rst

 **Export a Markdown-formatted document**

-With **Items > Export location descriptions**, you can create a text document that contains location descriptions.
+With **Items > Export location descriptions**, you can create a text document containing location descriptions, that can be opened with any text editor.
 File name suffix is ``_locations``.